Faisal Mahmood, PhD

 To learn more about our work visit the the official lab website https://faisal.ai/

-Dr. Mahmood is an Assistant Professor of Pathology at Harvard Medical School and the Division of Computational Pathology at the Brigham and Women’s Hospital.
+Dr. Mahmood is an Associate Professor of Pathology at Harvard Medical School and the Division of Computational Pathology at the Brigham and Women’s Hospital.
 He received his Ph.D. in Biomedical Imaging from the Okinawa Institute of Science and Technology, Japan and was a postdoctoral fellow at the department of biomedical engineering at Johns Hopkins University.
 His research interests include pathology image analysis, morphological feature, and biomarker discovery using data fusion and multimodal analysis.

 Mahmood Lab’s Pan-cancer integrative histology-genomic analysis is featured on cover of Cancer Cell